JPMorgan Chase buying digital wealth firm Nutmeg for UK expansion

 The deal values Nutmeg at close to 700 million pounds, according to people familiar with the matter.
 The US bank didn’t disclose how much it paid.

-“We are building Chase in the UK from scratch using the very latest technology and putting the customer’s experience at the heart of our offering, principles that Nutmeg shares with us,” Sanoke Viswanathan, chief executive officer of JPMorgan’s International Consumer division, said in the statement.
+“We are building Chase in the UK from scratch using the very latest technology and putting the customer’s experience at the heart of our offering, principles that Nutmeg shares with us,” Sanoke Viswanathan, chief executive of JPMorgan’s International Consumer division, said in the statement .

 In the US, Chase offers a range of banking products to more than 56 million digital customers, according to Thursday’s statement.